Simplicial degree $d$ self-maps on $n$-spheres: Future Directions

 \section{Future Directions}

-Constructing manifold triangulations and finding the minimum one have been central topics in combinatorial topology.
-In this article, we have provided several elegant constructions of triangulated $n$-spheres that induce simplicial degree $d$ maps to the standard $n$-spheres for any $d \in \mathbb{Z}$.
-For small degrees, we prove the minimality of some constructions.
-The results we obtained, along with the proofs and observations we made, suggest several potential research directions of interest. \begin{question} What is the minimum number of vertices required to construct a triangulated $n$-sphere that induces a simplicial degree $d$ map to $\Sp^n_{n+2}$ for $d \in \mathbb{Z}$?
-Can we explicitly describe the construction?
+Constructing manifold triangulations and determining minimal ones have been central themes in combinatorial topology.
+In this article, we present several constructions of triangulated $n$-spheres that induce simplicial maps of degree $d$ to the standard $n$-sphere for $d\in \mathbb{Z}$ and $n\geq 1$.
+Our focus has been on both vertex minimality, i.e., the values of $\Lambda(n,d)$, and facet minimality, i.e., the values of $\mathcal{F}(n,d)$, along with their asymptotic behavior with respect to $n$ and $d$.

-\end{question} Other than vertex-minimal triangulations, facet-minimal triangulations are another intriguing object of study.
-Thus, we have a minimal analogy to the above question. \begin{question} What is the minimum number of facets required to construct a triangulated $n$-sphere that induces a simplicial degree $d$ map to $\Sp^n_{n+2}$ for $d \in \mathbb{Z}$?
-Can we explicitly describe the construction?

-\end{question} If we closely observe the proof of Theorem \ref{degree k}, we find that for every $n$-simplex $\sigma \in \Sp^n_{n+2}$, there are either $k$ or $k+1$ $n$-simplices in the preimage of $\sigma$ under the given simplicial map.
-This suggests the following conjecture: